AI-READI/fairhub-api/README.md

 If you would like to update the api, please follow the instructions below.

+Don't forget to start the database before running the api.
+See [Database](#database) for more information.

 1. Create a local virtual environment and activate it:

    ```bash